suhock/php-dependency-injection/README.md

    list, this is a build-time error: fix the builder's configuration and call `build()` again.
  - `ClassNotFoundException` — no service is registered for the requested class.
- - `CircularDependencyException` — a dependency cycle was detected; for cycles through ordinary descriptors this is now caught at build time as a `ContainerValidationException` instead, so this exception at run time means the cycle passed through a factory body.
+ - `CircularDependencyException` — a dependency cycle was detected.
+Cycles through ordinary descriptors are caught at build time as a `ContainerValidationException`, so this exception at run time means the cycle passed through a factory body.
  - `ScopeException` — a scoped service was requested with no active scope, or a disposed scope was used.
  - `ImplementationException` — a mapped implementation is not a subtype of the